snmendoza01/snmendoza01.github.io/docs/projects/redcare-internship.md

-# A Behavioural Analysis for Increasing Vegetable Consumption of Children in the UK (Master's Thesis)
+# Increasing Employee Engagement with E-learning Plattforms (Redcare Pharmacy Internship)

 ## Overview
-This qualitative study explores how distributed teams coordinate and maintain engagement when working remotely.
+This qualitative study explored how distributed teams coordinate and maintain engagement when working remotely.
 Conducted for a consulting engagement with Company X in Spring 2024.

 ## Background & Objectives
 - **Context**: Rising trend of hybrid work prompted Company X to understand challenges in remote collaboration.